HubSpot/local-cms-server-cli/README.md

 You shouldn't need to worry about the other properties in that file

 ## cli-config.yaml
 This config is used for the `run-tasks` command described above.
 Here you can specify your `hapikey` (for connecting to HubSpot APIs) and your `contextDirPath` for where you want these local entities to be stored.
-This should match the `contextBaseDir` in `server-config.yaml`
+This should match the `contextBaseDir` in `server-config.yaml`.
+Your hapikey can be found here: https://app.hubspot.com/l/integrations-settings/api-key

 - `download-designs` asks for your FTP username/password, portalId, and the local output dir.
 - `limit` is a property for most tasks.
 The hubspot APIs default limit the response to 100 objects.
 You can change this number by specifying the `limit` for the entity you are downloading.